 The University has a long history of leadership in interdisciplinary research programs and centers.
-More than 90 school-based centers and 26 University centers support interdisciplinary research that spans a wide spectrum of areas, including neuroscience, nanotechnology, biotechnology, and drug discovery.
+More than 90 school-based centers and more than two dozen University centers support interdisciplinary research that spans a wide spectrum of areas, including neuroscience, nanotechnology, biotechnology, and drug discovery.

 The goal of research is to understand the basic principles of how Nature and human society and culture actually work and to be able to apply these principles to improve the human condition on planet Earth.